Gateway to remodel Law Enforcement Academy space for simulator lab on Kenosha campus

 “This is just another way to invest in our Law Enforcement Academy and make sure that we’re offering a state-of-the-art training facility,” Cousino said.

-Gateway President Bryan Albrecht, who had an opportunity to experience the simulator lab through a local agency, spoke highly of its role in the broader academy curriculum.
+Gateway President/CEO Bryan Albrecht, who had an opportunity to experience the simulator lab through a local agency, spoke highly of its role in the broader academy curriculum.

 “It’s very realistic,” Albrecht said.
 “I did a demonstration with the Racine Police Department.
 You actually feel the impact that an officer would feel.”